Beginning of the Parish

 On June 29, 2017, Fr.
 Michal Rosa became pastor of Sacred Heart Church.
 He, along with our parish family, is working to make God's presence a greater felt reality among us - a presence in both word and deed.

-As we recently celebrated the 125th anniversary of Sacred Heart Parish, we reflect on the fortitude of our founders.
+In 2017 we celebrated the 125th anniversary of Sacred Heart Parish.
+It was a beautiful time to remember our heritage and reflect on the fortitude of our founders.
 Those nine organizers of the parish were: Mrs. Alice Partridge, Mr. John H. Fisher, Mr. John C. Eversman, Mr. A.J.
 Worman, Mr. Samuel Campbell, Mr. Thomas Leddy, Mr. Edward Bannin, Mr. George Hogan, and Mr. Henry G. Habing.
+It was because of their love of the Catholic Church and their desire to begin an English-speaking parish that Sacred Heart Parish exists today.
+We are grateful for their sacrifices and dedication.

 The Parish Today